Material

-Lack of understanding – 2020 Read More »
+15 Types of Sjögren’s Fatigue Read More »

 by Prof. dr. Rinie Geenen On the actual World Sjögren’s day, we share this self-help booklet on targeting chronic fatigue in Sjögren’s Syndrome by Prof. dr. Rinie Geenen, who is a psychologist at Utrecht University, the Netherlands.
 He was involved in the development of treatment programs and international guidelines for the treatment of fatigue and